afadili/Temple_Run/README.md

-### A 3D arcade game created by Amina FADILI, Cécile ROUSSET and Nicolas SENECAL
+### A 3D arcade game created by Amina FADILI, CÃ©cile ROUSSET and Nicolas SENECAL